-3.1 A Member in Public Practice shall document and communicate the Terms of Engagement when providing Professional Services to Clients.
+3.1 A Member in Public Practice shall document and communicate to the Client the Terms of Engagement.

 - 3.2 The practice of documenting and communicating the Terms of Engagement should ensure that there is a clear understanding between the Client and the Member in Public Practice regarding the Terms of Engagement. - 3.3 It is in the interests of both the Client and Member in Public Practice that the Member in Public Practice documents and communicates the Terms of Engagement, preferably before its commencement, to avoid misunderstandings with respect to the Engagement.